Camila Sojo

 About me

 I am a geologist from San Juan, Argentina.
-Currently, I am a Fulbright doctorate student under Dr. Hervé Rezeau’s supervision in the Department of Geosciences at the University of Arizona.
+Currently, I am a Fulbright doctoral student under Dr. Hervé Rezeau’s supervision (now at MIT) in the Department of Geosciences at the University of Arizona.

-My interests are mainly focused in magmatic-hydrothermal systems, particularly Porphyry Copper Systems.
-I got my undergraduate degree from Universidad Nacional de San Juan in 2017 and during my university studies, I got involved in different areas of Earth Sciences.
-In 2018, I was awarded an internship at The Climate Institute in Washington D.C.
-After this amazing experience, I returned to my home country, and I worked as an exploration geologist on a copper porphyry project in the Andes Mountains.
+My interests are mainly focused on magmatic-hydrothermal systems, particularly Porphyry Copper Systems.
+I obtained my undergraduate degree from Universidad Nacional de San Juan in 2017, and during my university studies, I became involved in various areas of Earth Sciences.
+In 2018, I was awarded an internship at The Climate Institute in Washington, D.C.
+Following this amazing experience, I returned to my home country and worked as an exploration geologist on a copper porphyry project in the Andes Mountains.
 Nowadays, my doctoral studies focus on understanding the evolution and the magmatic-hydrothermal processes of the Filo Del Sol porphyry-epithermal system, in Argentina.

 Education